Tecno Camon 15

-Tecno Camon 15 Air, Tecno Camon 15, Tecno Camon 15 Pro and Tecno Camon 15 Premier are Android-based smartphones manufactured, released and marketed by Tecno Mobile as part of Tecno Camon 15 series.
+Tecno Camon 15 Air, Tecno Camon 15, Tecno Camon 15 Pro and Tecno Camon 15 Premier are Android-based smartphones manufactured, released and marketed by the Chinese brand Tecno Mobile as part of Tecno Camon 15 series.
 The device were unveiled during an online event held on 2 April 2020 due to the COVID-19 pandemic as successors to Tecno Camon 12 series.
 It is the seventh generation of Tecno's Camon Series of smartphones.

-The Camon 15 Air, Camon 15, Camon 15 Pro and Camon 15 Premier is an upgraded version of Camon 12 series, coming with different features, including the OS, storage, camera, display and battery capacity.
-The phone has received generally favorable reviews, with critics mostly noting the better camera setup and bigger battery.
+The Camon 15 Air, Camon 15, Camon 15 Pro and Camon 15 Premier are the upgraded versions of Camon 12 series, coming with different features, including the OS, storage, camera, display and battery capacity.
+The phones have received generally favorable reviews, with critics mostly noting the better camera setup and bigger battery.
 Critics, however, still criticize the lack of fast charging and missing USB Type-C port.

 Specifications

 Hardware

-The Camon 15 Air and Camon 15 feature a 720p resolution with an 20:9 aspect ratio, while the Camon 15 Pro and Camon 15 Premier feature a 1080p resolution with an 19.5:9 aspect ratio.
-All the Camon 15 series, features a display size of 6.6-inches; the Camon 15 Air and Camon 15 has IPS Dot-in display, making it the first Tecno device to come with a dot in-display front camera (punch hole) and a front LED flashlight, while the Camon 15 Pro and Camon 15 Premier features a FHD+ display without the usual notches, making it the first Tecno device to feature such.
+The Camon 15 Air and Camon 15 feature a 720p resolution display with a 20:9 aspect ratio, while the Camon 15 Pro and Camon 15 Premier feature a 1080p resolution display with a 19.5:9 aspect ratio.
+All the Camon 15 series, features a display size of 6.6-inches; the Camon 15 Air and Camon 15 have IPS Dot-in display, making it the first Tecno device to come with a dot in-display front camera (punch hole) and a front LED flashlight, while the Camon 15 Pro and Camon 15 Premier feature a FHD+ display without the usual notches, making it the first Tecno device to feature such.
 Camon 15 Air and Camon 15 come with a MediaTek Helio P22 SoC, Camon 15 Pro comes with MediaTek Helio P35, while Camon 15 Premier comes with MediaTek W Helio P35.
 The Camon 15 Air comes with 3 GB of RAM, the Camon 15 comes with 4 GB of RAM, while the Camon 15 Pro and Camon 15 Premier both come with 6 GB of RAM.
 Camon 15 Air and Camon 15 both come with 64 GB storage, while Camon 15 Pro and Camon 15 Premier come with 128 GB storage.
 Camon 15 Air and Camon 15 feature the ability to use a microSD card to expand the storage to a maximum of 256 GB, while Camon 15 Pro and Camon 15 Premier can be expanded to 512 GB.
 The Camon 15 Air and Camon 15 come with the battery capacities of 5000 mAh, while the Camon 15 Pro and Camon 15 Premier come with the battery capacity of 4000 mAh.
-The cameras on the Camon 15 series improved considerably over its predecessors, the Camon 12 is equipped with three rear sensors whilst the Camon 15 has four rear sensors.
+The cameras on the Camon 15 series improve considerably over its predecessors.
+The Camon 12 is equipped with three rear sensors whilst the Camon 15 has four rear sensors.
 The Camon 15 series comes with an LED flash and AI scene detection.
-The Camon 15 Pro and Camon 15 Premier comes with a pop-up selfie camera, making it the first Tecno device to come with such.
+The Camon 15 Pro and Camon 15 Premier come with a pop-up selfie camera, making them the first Tecno devices to come with such.